Manually create and use a volume with Azure disks in Azure Kubernetes Service (AKS)

 $ az aks show --resource-group myResourceGroup --name myAKSCluster --query nodeResourceGroup -o tsv MC_myResourceGroup_myAKSCluster_eastus

 Now create a disk using the az disk create command.
 Specify the node resource group name obtained in the previous command, and then a name for the disk resource, such as myAKSDisk.
-The following example creates a 20GiB disk, and outputs the ID of the disk once created:
+The following example creates a 20GiB disk, and outputs the ID of the disk once created.
+If you need to create a disk for use with Windows Server containers (currently in preview in AKS), add the

 az disk create \ --resource-group MC_myResourceGroup_myAKSCluster_eastus \ --name myAKSDisk \ --size-gb 20 \ --query id --output tsv